-<TX2>PRIMM: PRIMM stands for Predict, Run, Investigate, Modify and Make.
+PRIMM: PRIMM stands for predict, run, investigate, modify and make.
 This model helps learners adopt coding practices and computational concepts through providing a concrete code example that they run after predicting what it does.
 Learners then make changes to the existing code before finally creating code from scratch.
-Asking students to identify target computing concepts in code examples allows teachers to guide students towards key computational thinking processes or algorithmic details.
-Thus, PRIMM is well suited to the classroom as starting with prediction of code allows a whole class of learners to unpack and repack the same set of concepts in a restricted time scale.
+Asking students to identify target computing concepts in code examples allows teachers to guide students towards key CT processes or algorithmic details.
+Thus, PRIMM is well suited to the classroom as starting with the prediction of code allows a whole class of learners to unpack and repack the same set of concepts in a restricted time scale.
 This process enables students to more easily tackle the formal problem solving, paper-based questions of the GCSE exams.
-The use of code examples and a structured set of varied activities aligns well to UDL principle of representing knowledge in a variety of means.
-For a more detailed summary of the PRIMM approach the Quick Read pedagogy article.
+The use of code examples and a structured set of varied activities aligns well with UDL principle of representing knowledge in a variety of means.
+For a more detailed summary of the PRIMM approach, see the Quick Read pedagogy article.

-<TX2>Unplugged activities: Unplugged activities are carried out away from the computer and aim to illustrate computing concepts.
+Unplugged activities: Unplugged activities are carried out away from the computer and aim to illustrate computing concepts.
 Unplugged activities often use very familiar non-school examples and draw on learners’ understanding of their own concrete experiences.
 As an example, teachers may use cooking recipes as a way to illustrate the importance of correct sequencing in a code context.
 Unplugged activities are also often embodied activities.
 Embodied ways of learning involve moving beyond a computational view of cognition to recognise the importance of physical experience and emotions in the learning process (Settoducato, 2017).
 Thus, the practice is very much in line with the UDL principle of allowing multiple forms of expression and action for learners and highlighting patterns of knowledge representation.
 To help learners integrate abstract concepts, teachers should link unplugged activities with concrete coding activities.
 A semantic wave approach as outlined above can help teachers explore this process.

-<TX2>Pair Programming: Pair Programming groups students in pairs and divides coding into two roles.
+Pair programming: Pair programming groups students in pairs and divides coding into two roles.
 One student undertakes hands-on coding while the other is free to think about the abstract design of the overall program.
 A benefit of pair programming is to increase coding confidence as students build their experience of the different roles involved.
 To help novice coders, teachers should model and break down the processes involved.
 Pair programming involves social learning elements and can model greater choices for students in the ways they solve problems.
 The process of building an identity in a community with the help of peers is key to a socio-cultural understanding of how learners pick up coding in a classroom (or other settings).
 The importance of a coding community is explored in this collection on design and project approaches.
 A summary of pair programming roles and tips on how teachers can help learners to adopt them in present in a Quick Read document from NCCE.

-<TX2>Observing and Assessing Hands-On Practices: One way to address the tension between giving learners the freedom to pursue their own concrete coding goals as is the use of observational techniques to assess user progress.
+Observing and assessing hands-on practices: One way to address the tension between giving learners the freedom to pursue their own concrete coding goals as is the use of observational techniques to assess user progress.
 Skilled observation allows teachers to catch learners when they are engaged with their own personally meaningful project and their motivation to solve problems is high.
-The NCCE have created a quick read on observation.
+The NCCE has created a Quick Read on observation.
 A summary of that document follows:

-<BL1>Structured observations: Before lessons, teachers create a framework of the behaviour or use of concepts they want to observe during interactions with students, via recordings or created work.
+Structured observations: Before lessons, teachers create a framework of the behaviour or use of concepts they want to observe during interactions with students, via recordings or created work.